7 bedside manner techniques that show empathy in oncology

 43% of oncologists revealed that fear is the major emotion most patients express during cancer care, according to a 2022 Sermo study2.

-• Preparing the patient for a possible cancer diagnosis
+- Preparing the patient for a possible cancer diagnosis.

-• Providing the patient with details of the diagnosis as desired
+- Providing the patient with details of the diagnosis as desired.

-• Providing written and clear information
+- Providing written and clear information specific to the patient’s condition.

 Also, patients had lower levels of depression when the oncologists discussed:

-• The severity of the condition
+- The severity of the medical condition

-• Treatment options and involved the patient in the treatment decisions
+- Involv the patient in the treatment decisions

 Keep in mind, both the information and how you present it may influence your patient’s emotional state.